Cancer drugs can affect your bone marrow and blood causing:

 If you have any of these side effects, tell your doctor or specialist nurse.
 They may be able to give you medicines to help.

-Red blood cells contain haemoglobin which carries oxygen around the body.
+Red blood cells contain haemoglobin.
+Oxygen binds to haemoglobin and is carried around the body by the red blood cells.
 When the level of haemoglobin in your blood is low, it is called anaemia.

-Some chemotherapy drugs and targeted cancer drugs can make you anaemic.
+Some chemotherapy drugs, targeted cancer drugs and immunotherapy can make you anaemic.
 During treatment, you have regular blood tests to check the number of red cells in your blood.

 You can have a blood transfusion if they are very low.
 The new red cells in the blood transfusion pick up the oxygen from your lungs.
 They carry the oxygen around your body to other tissues and organs.
 After a transfusion, you will feel more energetic, less tired and less breathless.